flaneurette/Tailscale-Split-Traffic-Setup-for-Web-Server/README.md

 # Using Tailscale split traffic tunnels.

 One powerful feature of Tailscale is the exit node function.
-If you have a public webserver, you can route all outbound traffic (like `apt updates`, `curl`, or `wget` requests) through another machine on your Tailscale network, such as a home server.
+If you have a public webserver, you can route all outbound traffic (like `apt updates`, `curl`, or `wget` requests) through another machine on your Tailscale network, such as a home server or other cheap VPS.
 This means your server's requests appear to come from your home IP or other VPS IP, instead of the public server VPS IP.

 ```
 ┌─────────────────────┐